 Don’t use tap water without first boiling or filtering it.
 The chlorine in most tap water can hinder fermentation.
 Alternatively you can buy distilled or filtered water instead.

-Make a batch of the brine keeping a ratio 4 cups of water per 1 1/2 tbsp of pickling salt.
-Boiling it together in advance will help the salt dissolve properly but be sure to let it cool before pouring it on the cabbage so it doesn’t cook the cabbage.
+Make a batch of the brine keeping a ratio 4 cups of water per 1 ½ tablespoon of pickling salt.
+Boiling it together in advance will help the salt dissolve properly but be sure to let it cool before pouring it on the cabbage so it doesn't cook the cabbage.

 Quarter cabbage and cut out the solid core that is near the base.
-Lay cabbage flat on mandolin (so rounded side is up) and slice thinly into 1/16” strips (1/8” strips would be my recommended maximum thickness).
+Lay cabbage flat on mandolin (so rounded side is up) and slice thinly into 1/16” strips (⅛” strips would be my recommended maximum thickness).
 Check out How to Cut Cabbage for step by step photos and instructions if needed.

-Add each quarter of strips into large bowl, sprinkling with salt as you go until all salt has been used.
-Ideally let them sit for 30-60 minutes to extract additional water.
+Add each quarter of strips into a large bowl, sprinkling with salt as you go until all salt has been used.
+Ideally, let them sit for 30-60 minutes to extract additional water.
 You may also gently massage the shreds with clean hands to work additional water out.

 Pack cabbage shreds and liquid tightly into a sanitized gallon crock, ½ gallon jars, or vessel of your choice.
 Pressing down firmly will expel more liquid.